 Where an owner of the building or potential purchaser of the building requires a report considering only one specific defect, we can provide a bespoke report dealing with that one issue.
 We are often called upon to provide such a service where a client has experienced a specific problem that needs to be analysed and a remedial solution identified.
 Sometimes, we are called upon to provide a report following a mortgage valuation where a specific defect has been mentioned and the purchaser requires a report on that specific matter.
 These reports will be created as bespoke reports to suit the client’s requirements.

 We are often approached by clients who want to plan ahead.
-In such situations we can provide a programme for maintenance and works over perhaps a 5 or 10 year period to give the client some guidance as to how to prioritise matters and to assist in budgeting.
+In such situations our building surveyors can provide a programme for maintenance and works over perhaps a 5 or 10 year period to give the client some guidance as to how to prioritise matters and to assist in budgeting.
 In preparation of such we would work closely with the client and/or their contractors to prepare a document that will provide useful reference in future years.